aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/1000-create-construct-hub.md

 ### Update CDK Deploy Entrypoint

-Next, modify the main CDK application to deploy the new Construct Hub stack.
+Next, modify the main CDK application to deploy the new Internal Construct Hub stack.
 Edit the code in `bin/cdk-workshop.ts` as follows:

 {{<highlight ts "hl_lines=2 5">}}
-import * as cdk from 'aws-cdk-lib';
+import \* as cdk from 'aws-cdk-lib';
-import { ConstructHubStack } from '../lib/private-construct-hub-stack';
+import { ConstructHubStack } from '../lib/internal-construct-hub-stack';

 const app = new cdk.App();
 new ConstructHubStack(app, 'ConstructHubStack');